ugo-emekauwa/making-commercials-with-ltx-ai-video-guide/README.md

 7. Clear the pre-filled text from the Text to Video (LTX 2.0) node, so that it is empty.

 8. Enter the following prompt in the shaded area into the textbox (the prompt might continue on the next page of this guide).
-Do not add any additional spaces or extra characters, as the prompts can be very sensitive. **`NOTE:`** If you have any issue copying the prompt from this guide, the prompt can also be accessed from the [sample_prompt_material folder](./sample_prompt_material) folder in the file [***Pseudoco-1-The-Pivot-Commercial.txt***](./sample_prompt_material/Pseudoco-1-The-Pivot-Commercial.txt).
+Do not add any additional spaces or extra characters, as the prompts can be very sensitive.

   ```
 **Duration:** 10s